Difficulties in moving to Israel

 Repatriation is a complex and painstaking process.
 During the procedure, the repatriate must not only prove his Jewish roots, but also assure the consul of the seriousness of his intentions.
-One of the strong reasons for approval will be the desire to move to the Promised Land.
+One of the strong reasons for approval will be the desire to move to Israel.

 But changing countries is not always a happy event.
 This is a considerable stress for the repatriate and his family because in addition to going through all the procedures for obtaining Israeli citizenship, you must not forget to find out the details about the country.
 Many repatriates return to their country of origin after a while, as they could not get used to the peculiarities of the Israeli state.
 We will tell you what repatriates face when moving to Israel for permanent residence, and it is up to you to decide whether it is worth choosing Jewish land as a permanent place of residence.